Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

-In this appendix, we review results on Hermitian qubitization~\cite{Low2016Qubitization} useful for constructing the branch marking and gapped phase estimation algorithms in \sec{dinv_branch}.
+In this appendix, we review results on Hermitian qubitization~\cite{Low2016Qubitization} useful for constructing the branch marking and gapped phase estimation algorithm in \sec{dinv_branch}.
+We also give a self-contained exposition of amplitude amplification based on qubitization.
 We use $\mathcal{G}$ and $\mathcal{H}$ to represent finite-dimensional Hilbert spaces, on which all operators act.